edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 );
 ```

-The better way to do it is by passing in arguments as a tuple as the second argument in the client methods.
+Instead, you can pass in arguments as a tuple as the second argument in the client methods.
 This allows the query to be a directly typed single `&'static str` and the cast notation (`<str>`, `<int32>`) makes the types more clearly visible:

 ```rust
 let query = "select {